napatswift/runpod-easyocr/README.md

 - The EasyOCR Reader is cached between requests to avoid reloading weights.
 - Set default languages via env `READER_LANGS` (e.g., `ch_sim,en`).
  - Output `box` coordinates are normalized: `x` in [0.0,1.0] relative to image width and `y` in [0.0,1.0] relative to image height.
+ - Pages are orientation-corrected using Tesseract OSD (`pytesseract`).
+The base image contains Tesseract and language packs for Thai, Simplified/Traditional Chinese, and English.